chen-yingfa/chujian-bert/README.md

-# Chujian MLM
+# Chujian BERT

 Use BERT to perform Masked Language Model (MLM) on Chujian text.

 This model uses a BERT pretrained on classical Chinese texts, and finetuned on our Chujian data.